Friendswood, Texas: Public schools

 Students in Friendswood attend schools in either Friendswood Independent School District (FISD) if they live south of Clear Creek (Galveston County), or Clear Creek Independent School District (CCISD) if they live north of Clear Creek (Harris County).
 The CCISD portion is within the Board of Trustees District 4, represented by Stuart J. Stromeyer as of 2008.

 Cline Elementary School, Westwood Elementary School, Bales Intermediate School, and Windsong Intermediate School serve the FISD portion of Friendswood.
 All FISD residents are zoned to Friendswood Junior High School and Friendswood High School.

 CCISD students from Friendswood attend Wedgewood Elementary School in Friendswood, and Brookside Intermediate School in Friendswood.
 Most residents of CCISD Friendswood are zoned to Clear Brook High School in unincorporated Harris County, while some residents of CCISD Friendswood are zoned to Clear Springs High School in League City.

 Students who live in the area around Friendswood, but are in unincorporated Harris County with address listed as Friendswood or Webster attend Greene Elementary School or Landolt Elementary School in unincorporated Harris County for elementary schools.
 For middle school they are zoned to Westbrook Intermediate School in Houston.

 Public libraries

 The Friendswood Public Library at 416 South Friendswood Drive serves Friendswood.

 Colleges and universities

 The Friendswood ISD area is assigned to College of the Mainland, while the portion of Clear Creek ISD in Harris County (and therefore the Harris County part of Friendswood) is assigned to San Jacinto College.

+Controversy

+In 2011, the City of Friendswood locked access to its computer system, e-mail and online services after hackers extracted hundreds of emails from then Police Chief Robert Wieners and posted them online.
+Wieners allegedly wrote an e-mail in which he described a suspect as a “stupid bitch” who “got what she deserved.”
+Wieners then goes on to state “I’ll bet she was fat and black too.”
+Wieners denied he was the creator of the e-mail.
+The hackers also claimed Wieners' e-mail account contained an anti-Muslim chain e-mail entitled “1,400 years of inbreeding amongst Muslims.”